Research and reports

 Massage therapists manipulate the muscles and soft tissues of the body to help alleviate tension, aches and pains.
-If you decide this is the career path for you, clients may be coming to you for a number of reasons.
+If you decide this is the career path for you, clients may come to you for a number of reasons.

 Some may just need help to relax.
 Others could need rehabilitation following a sports injury, or help to manage a long-term health condition.
 Feeling that you’re helping people in your profession is one of the great benefits of starting a massage therapy business.

-Read on for more reasons to make the career move.
+Read on for more reasons to become a massage therapist.

 Download your free in-depth guide to becoming a massage therapist in the UK.
 Get instant access to expert hints and tips in the click of a few buttons.

-If you’re setting up as self-employed, you get to set your hours of business and fit work around your other commitments, whether that’s family, another job, or writing your memoirs.
+If you’re setting up as self-employed, you get to set your hours of business and fit work around your other commitments – whether that’s family, another job, or studying.

-You’ll also be in charge of where you work, if you decide to work for yourself.
+You’ll also be in charge of where you work.
 If you’re not working as an employee of a clinic or a gym, be sure to think about what sort of space will appeal to your customers.
 It’ll need to be welcoming, clean, warm, quiet and clutter-free.

 The benefits of massage therapy can be far reaching.
-Just one treatment can help to relieve muscle tension and pain, while more regular treatments over a longer period may help reduce symptoms of anxiety and depression as well as other mental health conditions.
+Just one treatment can help to relieve muscle tension and pain.
+More regular treatments over a longer period may help reduce symptoms of anxiety and depression as well as other mental health conditions.